mantidproject/documents/Design/AbsorptionCorrections/MonteCarloAbsorption.md

 * a series of shapes & materials for the can + other sample environment components is defined  (optional)

-By default, the material for the sample & containers will define the values of the cross section used to compute the absorption factor and will include contributions from both the scattering cross section & absorption cross section.
+By default, the material for the sample & containers will define the values of the cross section used to compute the absorption factor and will include contributions from both the total scattering cross section & absorption cross section.
+This follows the Hamilton-Darwin [HD2257] approach as described by T. M. Sabine in the International Tables of Crystallography Vol. C [Sabine99].

 The additional inputs to the algorithm are optionally: